yaybu/touchdown/docs/framework.rst

         This is the name of an API service, for example ``ec2`` or ``sns``.
 It matches the parameter you would pass to botocore's ``create_client()``.

+Under the hood finding a resource generally involves calling an API that returns a list of resources.
+Touchdown will automatically handle pagination where botocore provides a paginator but it needs helping filtering the objects returned:

+  * Some listing API's take a name parameter and can return a list of a single matching item.

+  * Some take a list of filter predicates and values.
+These let you filter on everything from the instance size to its state to a tag.

+  * Some API's do not support any server side filtering at all.
+We have to retrieve all ojects and filter then client side.

+The following attributes and functions control how the object finding process works.

     .. attribute:: describe_action

         The name of a botocore API.
 For example ``list_topics`` or ``describe_roles``.